alibaba/pipcook/docs/tutorials/component-image-classification.md

 Have you encountered such a scenario in the front-end business: there are some images in your hand, and you want an automatic way to identify what front-end components these images are, whether it is a button, a navigation bar, or a form?
 This is a typical image classification task.

 > The task of predicting image categories is called image classification.
-The purpose of training the image classification model is to identify various types of images
+The purpose of training the image classification model is to identify various types of images.

 This identification is very useful.
 You can use this identification information for code generation or automated testing.